Wheels00/dog-phone/README.md

 ### On button press:
 - play countdown.wav on speaker (opportunity for user to cancel)
 - Check for cell network connection
 - send alert_message by SMSes to contact_list in specified order after specified delays (announce each action on speaker); and
 - loop waiting.wav on speaker; while
 - listen for reply SMS from contacts, and on receiving message containing acknowledge_keyword:
   - announce receipt of acknowledge_keyword
   - loop help_on_way.wav on speaker
 - listen for SMS from user, and on receiving cancel_keyword:
   - reset

 ### Connection monitoring
 - Every 5 minutes:
-    - check for cell network connection, and if not connected:
+  - check for cell network connection, and if not connected after 10 minutes:
-      -
+    - play no_signal.wav on speaker

 ### Config Web App
 - Connect to LAN via WiFi
 - Serve web app on port 80
 - Allow user to set:
   - alert_message
   - contact_list:
     - name
     - phone_number
     - delay
   -  acknowledge_keyword
   -  cancel_keyword

-  -
+### Boot
+- Automatically run all scripts on boot

+### Installation
+- Install all components and dependencies by shell script